mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 > [!IMPORTANT]
 > `grafana-image-renderer` advises to install `chromium` to ensure that all the dependent libraries of the `chromium` are available on the host.
+Ensure to install a more recent version of `chromium` as few issues were noticed with `chromium <= 90`.

 ## Installation